The 30 Most Fascinating Unsolved Mysteries in America

 Sometime in the 1800s, the story goes, a Virginian named Thomas J. Beale discovered a fortune in gold and silver while hunting for buffalo north of Santa Fe, New Mexico.
 He took the treasure back to Virginia and buried it there, somewhere near Bedford County.
 As a sort of treasure map, he wrote three encrypted messages, which held the secrets to finding his massive fortune (worth an estimated $43 million in 2018 dollars).

 He left the letters with a friend, and after Beale died (taking the secrets with him), they were published in 1885 as “The Beale Papers.”
 The search has been ongoing ever since.
 So far only one of the ciphertexts has been cracked, which revealed the contents of Beale’s treasure but not where to find it.
 There are plenty of theories floating around, including that the whole thing might’ve been a hoax by Edgar Allan Poe.
-For more unsolved mysteries and myths, check out The 28 Most Enduring Myths in American History.

 The Knights of the Golden Circle, or KGC for short, were a secret society of wealthy Southern loyalists formed just before the Civil War, devoted not just to defending their values (i.e. owning all the slaves they wanted) but conquering parts of Mexico, Central America, and Cuba to create a Confederate empire.
 Their members had an abundance of gold and weapons, and purportedly some infamous members, including Jesse James (whose robberies may have contributed to the KGC secret stash) and John Wilkes Booth.